edgelesssys/contrast/docs/docs/deployment.md

 Kubernetes schedules a new pod, but that pod doesn't have access to the key material the previous pod held in memory and can't issue certificates for workloads yet.
 You can confirm this by running `verify` again, or you can restart a workload pod, which should stay in the initialization phase.
-However, the secret seed in your working directory is sufficient to recover the coordinator.
+However, you can recover the Coordinator using the secret seed and the seed share owner key in your working directory.

 ```sh
 contrast recover -c "${coordinator}:1313"